Indiana Learner's Permit Checklist

-Learner permits allow Indiana residents to get practical experience and practice driving before obtaining a driver license.
-Click here for more information on passing your test.
+Learner permits allow Indiana residents to get practical driving experience before obtaining a drivers license.
+Click here for more information on how to prepare to pass your test.

 To obtain a learner permit you must:

-- Enrolled in an approved driver education program (you must show proof of your enrollment) and
+- Be enrolled in an approved driver education program (you must show proof of your enrollment)

 - Pass a vision screening test

-- One document proving your social security number; and
+- One document proving your Social Security number

-- One document proving your lawful status in the United States; and
+- One document proving your lawful status in the United States

 Proof of Identity